tfarras/nodejs-deploy/README.md

 $ docker run -d -p 8080:8080 --name=nodejs-deploy nodejs-deploy:latest
 ```

-You can check if it's running by typyng the command:
+You can check if it's running by typing the command:

 ```sh
 $ docker ps